 Privacy Policy

-Sentine ("we", "us", "our") is committed to protecting your privacy.
+duely ("we", "us", "our") is committed to protecting your privacy.
 This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information when you use our platform and website.
-This policy has been prepared to comply with the Australian Privacy Principles (APPs) established under the Privacy Act 1988 (Cth).
+This policy is prepared to comply with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth).

-By using Sentine, you consent to the data practices described in this policy.
+By using duely, you consent to the data practices described in this policy.

 1. Role as a Data Processor versus Data Controller

-For the purpose of anti-money laundering (AML) and counter-terrorism financing (CTF) compliance tools provided through our platform:
+For the AML/CTF compliance tools provided through our platform:

-- The Reporting Entity (Firm / Subscriber) using our platform is the Data Controller of its clients' personal data.
+- the Reporting Entity (Firm / Subscriber) using our platform is the Data Controller of its clients' personal data; and

-- Sentine acts solely as the Data Processor acting on the instructions of the Firm.
+- duely acts as the Data Processor, acting on the instructions of the Firm.

-If you are an individual whose data has been submitted to Sentine by a participating Firm, your primary point of contact regarding privacy inquiries is the Firm itself.
+If you are an individual whose data has been submitted to duely by a participating Firm, your primary point of contact for privacy inquiries is the Firm itself.

 2. Information We Collect

-We collect personal information to provide, manage, and improve our services.
+We collect personal information to operate and improve our services.

 2.0 How We Collect Information